Vibingryan/Winter-Advanced-Coding/Worklog.md

 - Personal blog utilizing Flask
 - Expense tracker(input expenses, categorize, and generate report) Week 1
-Finished the simple version of my recipe book app (I might add some more features)
+Reviewed the use of Class in Python with Youtube videos (https://www.youtube.com/watch?v=ZDa-Z5JzLYM) Finished the first version of my recipe book app (I might add some more features)